alinoorul/onito-webapp/README.md

-# ONITO web application
+# ONITO web application frontend
-Frontend for ONITO web application.

 Core dependencies are Angular 13.3.3 and Node 12.2.
 Other dependencies listed in ```package.json```.

-# Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.